RehmanAmjad/tips-for-problem-solving/README.md

+_Last updated: 12th July 2020_

-This is where I will be collecting all my tips on problem solving.
-Right now, it's far from complete so bookmark it to come back later.
+This is an **incomplete** list of all my tips on problem solving.
+It's far from complete so bookmark it (with the date) to come back later.

 # Ray's Tips for Problem Solving